RandomDudeXLD/PRWS-Changelogs/README.md

 - Updated the Define command to use a different API for more accurate results and use a better embed.
 - Added the Bunny command.
 - Updated the colors for the EntriesHandler.
-- Revamped the UserInfo command to fetch all possible user attributes.
+- Revamped the UserInfo command to fetch most possible user attributes.
-- Added the TextAlter command.
 - Updated the SetJoin and SetExit commands to work properly.
 - Updated the global error handler.
 - Removed unneeded commands.